CloudLabs-MOC/CloudLabs-SEED/Network Security/Firewall/Firewall.md

 packets.
 Please provide some explanation for the rules.

 Using the **random** mode.
 Let’s use a different mode to achieve the load balancing.
-The following rule will select a matching packet with the probabilityP.
-You need to replacePwith a probability number.
+The following rule will select a matching packet with the probability P. You need to replace P with a probability number.

 iptables -t nat -A PREROUTING -p udp --dport 8080 \
 -m statistic --mode random --probability P \